espocrm/documentation/development/metadata/scope.md

 ### workflow

->_Description_: if Advanced Pack extension is installed, `"object"` is not set, but you need this entity in Target Entity list;
+>_Description_: if Advanced Pack extension is installed and `"object"` is not set, but you need this entity in Target Entity list in Workflow;
 >
 >_Type_: boolean;
 >
 >_Available value_: true | false;
 >
 >_Default_: false.

 ### disabled